Double means more than single

 In my graphics, the forms permeate each other.
 Sharp-edged cracks form on the lines of their intersection.
 One would like these to be harmonious combinations.
 Life is full of different situations.
 Some of them must be described with sharp forms.
 People are close to each other but as outliers.
 These ambiguous situations are of interest to the artist.
 Simplicity and unambiguity are not intriguing, they can sometimes be boring.
 And above all, it is far from the truth about life.
 Life is a game full of ambiguous situations.

 I think we all want more rather than less.
 More closeness, understanding, empathy, friendship, love – one could go on and on the list.
 These are the most basic human desires.
 Without the experience of these emotions, life seems incomplete, as if flawed.
 Sometimes it is difficult to speak openly about this.
 Some are even ashamed to admit it even to themselves.
 It is a paradox that we do not talk about important things.
 Out of these reflections, a series of nine graphics was created.
 I called the series Double Portraits.
 In none of the images is the man alone.
 Even when he tries to escape into solitude, the other does not allow him and stops him.
+They seem to play a game with each other, outliers, but together.
 Let the viewer judge whether this is the case.
 The prints are present in publications, and large galleries.

 They are available in my shop.